waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Navigate Victory Road 3F
 My immediate goal is to explore this floor.
-The map is segmented, and I need to find my way to the exit.
-**Hypothesis:** The path forward involves solving a boulder puzzle to open the barrier at (8, 11).
+I've just arrived on an upper platform.
+**Hypothesis:** The only way down from this starting platform is via the 'steps' tile at (2, 10).
 **Execution Plan:**
-1. Navigate out of the initial starting area via the steps at (2, 10).
+1. Navigate to the steps at (2, 10) and descend to the main floor.
-2. Explore the western section of the floor to find a boulder and push it onto the switch at (4, 6).
+2. Explore the newly accessible area, prioritizing the reachable unvisited warp at (27, 9) and the many unseen tiles.
-3. Proceed through the now-open barrier to the eastern section.
-4. Explore the eastern section and find the exit.

 ## B. Archived Plans
 - **Victory Road 2F Western Boulder Puzzle:** I have completed this puzzle and moved to 3F.
 - **Victory Road 2F Boulder at (6, 6):** PROVEN IMPOSSIBLE.
 My agent confirmed this specific boulder cannot reach the switch.
 - **Victory Road 2F Eastern Path:** Invalidated.
 The western puzzle was the correct path.
+- **Victory Road 3F Initial Plan:** My initial hypothesis that I was trapped on a dead-end platform was proven false by the system.
+The correct path is down the steps at (2, 10).